At which campus can I study this program?

 Program Description

 This major is a multidisciplinary program that examines the development of individuals and families across the life span.
-It enables students to prepare for professional, managerial, or scientific roles in health and human services professions, in public and nonprofit agencies, and in business and industry, as well as for advanced professional or graduate study.
+HDFS prepares graduates for professional, managerial, or scientific roles in health and human services professions, in public and nonprofit agencies, and in business and industry, as well as for advanced professional or graduate study.
 Students obtain a broad background in individual and family development across the life span.
-Courses emphasize biological, psychological, social/cultural, and economic aspects of development.
-Through coursework and undergraduate internships or research projects, students develop skills relevant to career objectives, such as counseling, human assessment, program planning and evaluation, and research.
+Courses emphasize biological, psychological, social/cultural, and economic aspects of development as well as applied skill development.
+We strive for our curriculum (and the experiences and opportunities we extend to students) to foster cultural humility and highlight diverse characteristics, contexts and considerations that impact individuals, families, and communities.

 Two options are available within the major: